ImAKappa/rollang/ROLLANG.md

 The language is implemented by the `rollang` interpreter.
 There is a REPL, and alternatively you can write code in a `.roll` script files.

+The language makes it easy to:

+* modify rolls,
+* construct groups of rolls,

+The interpreter is designed to do all the bookkeeping for you.

 ---

 ## Comments